 While most of the attention is being directed towards the NA and EU scene in Valorant right now, many remain unaware of the incredible danger coming from Korea.
 Vision Strikers is a team that can only be described with one word – unstoppable.
 Rarely do we find a team so successful at what they’re doing, but here we’ve got one.

-The crew from Korea is fully stacked with former professional CS:GO players, including both of the coaches.
+The crew from Korea is fully stacked with former professional CS:GO players.
 These guys mean business.
 If that’s not enough to convince you already, let’s take a look at their success so far.
-They have won almost every single tournament they attended, claiming 15 titles in total.
-With such unprecedented results, no other team comes even close.
+They have won almost every single tournament they attended and completely dominated the Korean region.
+No other team comes even close.

 Valorant Champions Tour – Betting Predictions